Hamid-telco-ai/ssd-xapp-srsran-open5gs/README.md

 - σ: 0.5
 - Anomaly score: > 20 → policy: reject

-## How this maps to srsRAN + Open5GS
+## Integration with srsRAN + Open5GS

-This repo gives you the **xApp core** and a **mocked RIC path**.
-To integrate with your software lab later, replace the mocked event producer with one of these:
+This project provides the core xApp logic with a mocked Near-RT RIC interface.

+To integrate with a real software lab (srsRAN + Open5GS), replace the mocked event source with:

-1. a parser that tails and converts gNB / core logs into `RAR-like` events with `TA`
+- a parser that converts gNB / core logs into RAR-like events with Timing Advance (TA)
-2. a custom hook in your lab that publishes event JSON to Redis topic `ric:events`
+- a custom publisher that streams event JSON to the Redis topic `ric:events`
-3. a future adapter that speaks to a real RIC/E2 source
+- a future adapter connected to a real O-RAN E2 / RIC interface

-The xApp expects event JSON like:
+### Expected Event Format

 ```json
 {